 Common Name: Rocket Candytuft

-Iberis amara is a Annual up to 0.30 metres tall.
+Iberis amara is an annual plant that can grow up to 0.30 metres tall.

 It has edible and medicinal uses.